alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

 For a production site, you should run at least two instances of the app to improve availability.

-You can add another instance of this static app by running:
+You can add another instance of your app by running:

 ``cf scale APPNAME -i 2``